carbon-language/carbon-lang/docs/design/generics/details.md

   extend impl as Interface4 where _;

-  // Forward declaration of external implementation. external impl MyClass as Interface5 where .T5 = u64;
+  // Forward declaration of external implementation. impl MyClass as Interface5 where .T5 = u64;
   // or: external impl as Interface5 where .T5 = u64;

   // Forward declaration of internal implementation.